 The trial is ongoing, and the results will be used to inform the design of our Smart Metering offer to customers.
-So far Advizzo have issued 58,543 emails which make up the welcome email and a summer campaign providing water saving tips and promoting the water efficiency website.
-This will be followed up with a winter campaign in November.
+By spring 2023 Advizzo had issued 58,543 emails which make up the welcome email and a summer campaign providing water saving tips and promoting the water efficiency website.
 This initiative has been very well received by our customers with an open rate of 74.5% and click through of 30%.
-So far 1932 customers have registered for an online account and 1278 have completed the water use survey.
+By spring 2023, 1932 customers had registered for an online account and 1278 had completed the water use survey.